Dee68/pp5/README.md

 ![Checkout Page](media/readme/checkout.png)

-On filling the checkout form with a valid data, the user will be sent an email to confirm his/her order.
+On filling the checkout form with a valid data, the user will be sent an email of confirmation for his/her order.

 ![Payment Success Page](media/readme/success.png)